Cheshire-Labs/cheshire-drivers/README.md

 ### PyLabRobot

 This project wraps and builds upon [PyLabRobot](https://github.com/PyLabRobot/pylabrobot), an open-source, hardware-agnostic interface for liquid-handling robots and accessories.
-PyLabRobot was developed for the Sculpting Evolution Group at the MIT Media Lab.

 If you use this software in academic research, please cite PyLabRobot:

-> Wierenga, R.P., Golas, S.M., Ho, W., Coley, C.W., & Esvelt, K.M.
-(2023).
-PyLabRobot: An open-source, hardware-agnostic interface for liquid-handling robots and accessories. *Device*, 1(4), 100111. https://doi.org/10.1016/j.device.2023.100111

 ```bibtex
 @article{wierenga2023pylabrobot,